Framingham Man Arrested For Slamming Dog Against The Ground

 FRAMINGHAM (CBS) — A Framingham man faces charges after he was reportedly seen abusing his dog at the Mary Dennison Playground early Monday morning.

-The woman who called 911 explained she could not tell what time of animal was involved, but she knew something wasn’t right.
+The woman who called 911 explained she could not tell what kind of animal the man was hurting, but she knew something wasn’t right.

 “He was swinging it around, and then slamming it, and then threw it into the woods,” she said.
 “He’s in the park.”